Muokkaa

 If added LSA protection is enabled, you can't debug a custom LSA plug-in.
 You can't attach a debugger to LSASS when it's a protected process.
 In general, there's no supported way to debug a running protected process.

-Before you enable LSA protection, use audit mode to identify LSA plug-ins and drivers that will fail to load in LSA protected mode.
-While in audit mode, the system generates event logs that identify all of the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
+Before you enable LSA protection, use audit mode to identify LSA plug-ins and drivers that fail to load in LSA protected mode.
+While in audit mode, the system generates event logs that identify all the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
 The messages are logged without actually blocking the plug-ins or drivers.

-The events described in this section are located in Event Viewer in the Operational log under Applications and Services Logs > Microsoft > Windows > CodeIntegrity.
+The events described in this section are recorded in Event Viewer in the Operational log under Applications and Services Logs > Microsoft > Windows > CodeIntegrity.
 These events can help you identify LSA plug-ins and drivers that fail to load due to signing reasons.
 To manage these events, you can use the wevtutil command-line tool.
 For information about this tool, see Wevtutil.

 Important